 Water fountains combined with water bowls will prevent the water from becoming stale.
 Automatic cat feeders can deliver food to your pet at regular times.
 You can leave multiple litter boxes around as well.

 Kitty-proofing your home before you go decreases the chance of injuries.
-A stimulating environment can prevent boredom, and you can also check in on your cat if you set up a pet camera.
+A stimulating environment can prevent boredom, and you can also check in on your cat if you set up a pet camera, such as a Petcube Bites which lets you fling treats out to them.

 Lastly, leave the air conditioning on to maintain comfortable room temperature for your cat.